composer/windows-setup/README.md

 > **Tip:** Of course you don't actually need an installer to do any of this.
 Please see the [Wiki][wiki] for instructions on how to set things up manually or if you are curious.

 If you just need Composer in a specific directory, the installer will put the Composer script wherever you want.
-In this case you will have to type `php composer.phar` to run it.

 Composer-Setup is written using the excellent [Inno Setup][inno] tool, which is a powerful free installer for Windows programs.